 The Council's District Plan (Part B Section 3) provides information around the installation of election signs as temporary signs within the Matamata-Piako District.

-Candidates may put up electoral signs in the Matamata-Piako District Council area provided that they meet the following requirements:
+Candidates may put up temporary electoral signage (as a permitted activity) in the Matamata-Piako District Council area provided that they meet the following requirements:

 - Signs do not exceed 3m² in area.

 - All signs must be located on private property with the consent of the property owner.
 Signs are not permitted in a public place, on public buildings or any road reserve.

 - Form and letter height must be consistent with the specifications set out in clauses 3, 5, 6, 7 and 8 of the Electoral (Advertisements of a Specified Kind) Regulations 2005 for a sign that is visible from any road (includes both state highways and local roads).
 Refer page 22 of the Candidate Handbook.

 - Signs cannot be erected any earlier than two months before polling day (being Monday 12 August 2019) and must be removed by 12 midnight the day preceding polling day (being Friday 11 October 2019).

 - Signs cannot obstruct a drivers vision, cause confusion or distraction to drivers or create a situation hazardous to the safe movement or direction of traffic.
 If this occurs, Council will require modification or relocation of the sign.